Keeuwbuck/DigitalPortfolio/README.md

 ![Evidence](https://github.com/Keeuwbuck/DigitalPortfolio/blob/5a6215b57063affd5fe647b54b43e06bd1ff41b2/skills%20and%20intrest.jpg)

 ###### Situation
-Skills
+My team is currently not on time with their work.
+They are leaving everything for the last minutes.

+#### Task
+I improved my team members to be more efficient with their work and time.

+#### Action
+I created weekly meeting and assigned task to ensure everybody is on date with their work.

+#### Result
+Because of the smalls actions we could sumbit our work 3 days before the time.

 ## Personality Assessment
 ![Evidence](https://github.com/Keeuwbuck/DigitalPortfolio/blob/083bd016a1539dfa5c3eb0bb20cd40140995ffe3/personality.jpg)

 #### Situation
 I am a very shy person.
 I struggle to communicate with people because I am a very introvert person.
-So with my course that I am studing there is alot of presentations involve.
+So with my course that I am studing there is alot of presentations involved.
 Also I am going through alot of interviews lately with the companies I applied at.
 So doing presentations and interviews is quite difficult for me.
-I am currentrly trying to improve my communications skills.
+I am currentrly struggling to communicate effectively.

 #### Task
 I have realized that I need to be better at these skills.
-So I decided to set myself small goals that can influence me in the future.
+So I decided to set myself small goals that can influence me positvely in the future.

 #### Action
-I  implement small tasks for myself to improve my communication skills and my interviews.
+I  implemented small tasks for myself to improve my communication skills and my interviews.
 Firstly , I decided all the group projects I am going to be the speaker.
 Speaking infront of my team members will boost my confidence.
 With my interviewing I created mock interviews for myself just so I could get comfortable with doing my interviews.

 #### Result
+I noticeed a improvement in my communication skills and my interviewing.
+I have confidence now to speak in front of a entire classroom.

 ## Create a CV
 ![Evidence](https://github.com/Keeuwbuck/DigitalPortfolio/blob/d158989c172622200a8fe2ac4fb0c15babe04536/create%20a%20cv.jpg)